-I needed to wash the quilt to remove all the blue wash away markings that I had used throughout this quilt.
+I needed to wash the quilt to remove all the blue wash away markings that I'd used throughout this quilt during it's making.

 It was a moment of total disbelief……………..